KevinAst/eatery-nod/src/util/feature-u/docs/feature-u.md

-// define our set of "plugable" feature-u Aspects, conforming to our app's run-time stack const aspects = [ routeAspect,   // StateRouter ... order: early, because <StateRouter> DOM injection does NOT support children reducerAspect, // redux       ... order: later, because <Provider> DOM injection should cover all prior injections logicAspect,   // redux-logic ... order: N/A,   because NO DOM injection ];
+// define our set of "plugable" feature-u Aspects, conforming to our app's run-time stack const aspects = [ routeAspect,   // StateRouter ... order: early, because <StateRouter> DOM injection does NOT support children reducerAspect, // redux       ... order: later, because <Provider> DOM injection should be on top logicAspect,   // redux-logic ... order: N/A,   because NO DOM injection ];